cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/postman-collections-12.png)

-Now that you have built your first collection, you will be able to test how your requests work together.
-The Run Summary Report will provide the amount iterations and error reports.
+Now that you have built your first collection, you will be able to test mulitiple requests.
+You can also create different sets of collections to test within the same or different environment.